relativitydev/relativity-trace-documentation/docs/user_documentation.md

        the top of the page: Exchange2007_SP1, Exchange2010, Exchange2010_SP1,
        Exchange2010_SP2, Exchange2013, Exchange2013_SP1

+10. *Exchange Settings - Exclude Microsoft Teams Chat* indicates whether Trace will ignore any Microsoft Teams chat messages being stored in a Monitored Individual's folders in Outlook as a part of O365.
+The default behavior is to pull data from the Teams Chat folder, but users may want to exclude these folders if Teams data is being pulled from a different data source or the data should not be pulled at all.

-9. Click “Save”
+11. Click “Save”

-10. Link / Create New Monitored Individuals (same page after clicking Save)
+12. Link / Create New Monitored Individuals (same page after clicking Save)

     ![](media/85e99ebffc8ada7ae4c69a61cb873213.png)